Everything a Nurse Entrepreneur Needs To Know About Short-Tail vs. Long-Tail Keywords

 Med spa facial treatments — SV 3600 and KD 33

-These keywords are likely for an informational search intent and could even lean more towards a transactional search intent, in that this person isn't just looking for a med spa — they're looking for a med spa that offers facial treatments and will likely schedule an appointment once they've found the treatment they're looking for.
+These keywords are likely for an informational search intent and could even lean more toward a transactional search intent, in that this person isn't just looking for a med spa — they're looking for a med spa that offers facial treatments and will likely schedule an appointment once they've found the treatment they're looking for.

-Getting a little more specific about what type of treatments your medical spa offers will draw in more clients looking for those specific treatments and, in this case, the search volume rises with specificity as well, but let's take a look at the next example.
+Getting a little more specific about what type of treatments your medical spa offers will draw in more clients looking for those specific treatments and, in this case, the search volume rises with specificity as well.

 Medical spa treatments for dark circles under eyes — SV 30 and KD 23